 What are fairy Pokémon resistances?

 As well as being completely immune to dragon-type attacks, fairy Pokémon can resist bug, dark, and fighting Pokémon with ease.
-So, if you think your opponent might specialize in any of these typings, it’s a good idea to pop a fairy type on your team to soak up some not-very-effective attacks.
+So, if you think your opponent might specialize in any of these typings, it's a good idea to add a fairy type to your team to soak up some not-very-effective attacks.

 Want to know where these four types fall short?
 Our dragon Pokémon weakness, dark Pokémon weakness, fighting Pokémon weakness, and bug Pokémon weakness guides hold the answers.